Waste-Wood/e-CARE/README.md

 For example, as the following figure shows, one may have an observation that $C_1$: *adding rock into hydrochloric acid* caused $E_1$: *rock dissolved*.
 Through abductive reasoning, one may come up with a conceptual explanation for the observation that *acid is corrosive*.
 After that, one can confirm or rectify the explanation by experiments, or resorting to external references.
 In this way, new ideas about causality can be involved for understanding the observed causal fact.
 Then if the explanation is confirmed, it can be further utilized to support the causal reasoning process by helping to explain and validate other related causal facts, such as $C_2$: *adding rust into sulphuric acid* may lead to $E_2$: *rust dissolved*.
 This analysis highlights the pivotal role of conceptual explanation in learning and inferring causality and the e-CARE dataset to provide causal explanations and support future research towards stronger human-like causal reasoning systems.
 <style>table {margin: auto;}</style>

+## References
+[1] Caselli T, Vossen P. The event storyline corpus: A new benchmark for causal and temporal relation extraction[C]//Proceedings of the Events and Stories in the News Workshop.
+2017: 77-86.

+[2] Dunietz J, Levin L, Carbonell J G. The BECauSE corpus 2.0: Annotating causality and overlapping relations[C]//Proceedings of the 11th Linguistic Annotation Workshop.
+2017: 95-104.

+[3] Roemmele M, Bejan C A, Gordon A S. Choice of Plausible Alternatives: An Evaluation of Commonsense Causal Reasoning[C]//AAAI spring symposium: logical formalizations of commonsense reasoning.
+2011: 90-95.

+[4] Talmor A, Herzig J, Lourie N, et al. CommonsenseQA: A Question Answering Challenge Targeting Commonsense Knowledge[C]//Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers).
+2019: 4149-4158.